Get PolitiFact in your inbox.

 The biggest problem with the claim, however, is not whether the details can be extracted from the plan – it’s whether the document is, as stated, broadly endorsed by Republicans.

 For his part, Scott — his position as head of the Senate GOP campaign arm notwithstanding – has said: "It’s not the Republican plan.
 It’s more what I believe in."
 He also told The Washington Post that "everybody’s got a different approach.
 That’s mine."

 In an email to PolitiFact Wisconsin, the Democratic Party of Wisconsin said many GOP candidates across the country have declined to explicitly repudiate Scott’s plan.

 But that’s different than endorsing it.

 As we noted in our March 18, 2022, fact-check of the Lasry claim, there is dissension among Republicans.
-Notably Senate Majority Leader Mitch McConnell of Kentucky opposes key parts of of the plan.
+Notably Senate Minority Leader Mitch McConnell of Kentucky opposes key parts of of the plan.

 "Let me tell you what would not be a part of our agenda," McConnell said, according to The Associated Press.
 "We will not have as part of our agenda a bill that raises taxes on half of the American people and sunsets Social Security and Medicare within five years."

 Here’s a sampling of what some GOP senators have said about the plan.